Summer Law Clerk

 The Gideon’s Promise Summer Law Clerk Program is designed to introduce future public defenders to the rewards of practicing in an office that is on the front line of the battle to make the promise of Gideon v.
 Wainwright a reality, as well as, to introduce public defender offices leading this charge to a pool of highly qualified applicants.

 The Summer Law Clerk Program is designed specifically for law students who are interested in indigent defense, display characteristics of promising future public defenders and have completed at least one year of law school.
 Since its inception in 2010, the demand for the program has increased steadily.
-Potential law clerk candidates must submit an application (PDF), resume, writing sample, and two letters of recommendation.
+Potential law clerk candidates must submit the FOLLOWING resume, writing sample, and two letters of recommendation.
 Our original deadline was March 1st, however, some of our Clerkship openings have yet to be filled.
 We will be accepting applications to these particular offices and making decisions on a rolling basis.
 Ideally, we will fill vacancies within the next couple weeks.

 Applicants who display a strong public interest academic curriculum and exhibit involvement in law clinics and volunteer groups associated with public interest work are ideal candidates for this program.
 Up to fifteen candidates may be selected to move forward into Round 2, which consists of a 30-minute phone interview with our Executive Director, Ilham Askia.
 Typically, Gideon’s Promise will notify phone interviewees of its final decision within two weeks.

-Click here to view the profiles Gideon’s Promise’s 2013 Summer Law Clerks.
+Click here to view the profiles Gideon’s Promise’s Gideon’s Promise 2014 Summer Law Clerks

 Our current partner offices serve as internship site locations.
 These offices either have full-time attorneys who have gone through our training program or public defender chiefs who have worked with our programs.
 Internships begin in early-June and can last anywhere from 6 to 8 weeks.